epiphyllum/magnet-pattern/PITCHME.md

 #HSLIDE

-### Not quite.
-There's more to the story
+### There's more to the story

-What if you want to cook up different things based on your ingredients?
+What if you want to cook up different things based on available ingredients?
 ```scala
 trait IngredientsMagnet {
   type Meal